Get to know the education system in India in great detail as we explore the history, current state, and future of education in India.

 The 2020 NEP’s five major changes in school and higher education

 - School will begin at age 3: The Right to Education Act (RTE) will now cover free and compulsory schooling from age 3 up to 18 years, instead of 6 to 14 years.
 This brings early childhood education of ages 3 to 5, for the first time, under the scope of formal schooling.

 - Students will be taught in their mother tongue: Although not compulsory, the NEP suggests students until class five should be taught in their mother tongue or regional language as a way to help children learn and grasp non-trivial concepts quicker.

 - One umbrella body for the entire higher education system: Under the Higher Education Commission of India (HECI), public and private higher education institutions will be governed by the same set of norms for regulation, accreditation and academic standards.

-Due to the proactive nature of the NEP, India’s education system is in line with the changes felt by the education system worldwide as a result of Covid-19.
-As blended learning seems to be the future of education in India, we have many teaching resources available to help you make a greater impact on your student’s lives and your teaching ability.
+Due to the proactive nature of the NEP, India’s education system is in-line with the changes felt by the education system worldwide.
+We have many teaching courses available to help you make a greater impact on your student’s lives and improve your teaching skills.

 We hope you have gained much insight into the facts that make up India’s education system, whether it’s just to increase your knowledge base or tap into the ever-growing Indian education market.